 To establish certain operational advantages, Trimble divides its business into four segments: engineering and construction, field solutions, mobile solutions, and advanced devices.

 Engineering and construction products command more than half of sales and include, among a wide range of others, construction machine guidance systems and robotic optical surveying instruments.

-Field solutions (about a fifth of sales) get used right where the name suggests - out in the field.
+Field solutions (15% of sales) get used right where the name suggests - out in the field.
 Trimble markets such products to the agricultural and geographic information system (GIS) sectors.
 Agricultural offerings include systems that provide navigation guidance for farm equipment.
 It also sells handheld data collection units designed to work with GIS databases.
 Utility companies use such systems to gather information about transmission poles and have the data automatically stored.

 Contract electronics manufacturers, principally Flextronics International and Benchmark Electronics, make some of Trimble's products at factories in China and Mexico.

 Trimble pitches its products to customers via dealer partnerships on all products except advanced devices and mobile solutions products.
 It also uses representatives, joint ventures, and other sales channels, supported by offices in 43 countries.
 Trimble sees its existing markets as underpenetrated, offering opportunities to expand adoption of its products as replacements for lingering traditional methods.
 In that regard, product development is also a key strategic component for both maintaining and broadening the company's ability to serve its target markets.
 It ramped up advertising spending by about $5 million to $39 million in 2014.